Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Settings.md

 # Fraud Mitigation Solutions

-Fraud Mitigation Solution provides merchants with the essential tools to make authorization decisions by analyzing transaction attributes and user behavior in real time.
-Merchants can customize their risk controls and establish rules tailored to meet the specific business needs.
-Enhance your security with services with Fraud Scoring and Fraud Controls.
+Fraud Mitigation Solutions provides merchants with the essential tools to make authorization decisions by analyzing transaction attributes and user behavior in real time.
+Merchants can customize their risk controls and establish rules tailored to meet their specific business needs.
+Mitigate your fraud risk with our comprehensive services, including Fraud Scoring and Fraud Controls.

 <!-- theme: info -->
 > Contact your account representative for more information on using Fraud Mitigation Solutions.